-- A fully registered image, containing control points and a projection (e.g., GeoTIFF file). - A partially registered image containing control points, but missing a projection (e.g., an image with an associated World file). - An unregistered image missing control points and a projection.
+- A fully registered image, containing control points and a projection (for example, GeoTIFF file). - A partially registered image containing control points, but missing a projection (for example, an image with an associated World file). - An unregistered image missing control points and a projection.